Dashron/Roads/README.md

 This is where you want to write the majority of your webservice.
 The `fn` parameter should contain the actions you want to perform when a certain `path` and HTTP `method` are accessed via the `road` object.

+**Note:** The function must not be an arrow function!
+If you use an arrow function you will not have access to the request context.

 The path supports a very basic templating system.
 The values inbetween each slash can be interpreted in one of three ways
  - If a path part starts with a #, it is assumed to be a numeric variable.
 Non-numbers will not match this route
  - If a path part starts with a $, it is considered to be an alphanumeric variabe.
 All non-slash values will match this route.